Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 Abbreviated names such as lL or sRGBA_PRE are used in this document where theexact number of bits per channel is not relevant, such as when pixel values areconsidered to have been remapped to a [0, 1] range.
 Such abbreviated names are not anofficial part of the API.

 The bits for each color channel are stored within a machine word representing a singlepixel from left to right (MSB to LSB) in the order indicated by the pixel format name.For example, in a pixel with a format of VG_sRGB_565, the bits representing the redchannel may be obtained by shifting right by 11 bits (to remove 6 bits of green and 5 bitsof blue) and masking with the 5-bit wide mask value 0x1f.
-Note that this definition isindependent of the endianness of the underlying platform as sub-word memory addre...(line truncated)...
+Note that this definition isindependent of the endianness of the underlying platform as sub-word memory addresses are not involved.

 Table 11 summarizes the symbols used in image format names.